Olin Dunbar Wheeler: Early life

-Olin Wheeler was born May 1, 1852 in Mansfield, Ohio to parents Reverend Alfred Wheeler and Lydia Curtis Wheeler.
+Olin Wheeler was born May 1, 1852, in Mansfield, Ohio, to parents Reverend Alfred Wheeler and Lydia Curtis Wheeler.
 His brother Edward Jewett Wheeler later became the editor of The Literary Digest and Current History.
 Wheeler was educated at Baldwin University and Allegheny College.
 In 1874, Wheeler graduated with a degree in Civil Engineering from Cornell University.

 Western exploration

 Upon graduating from Cornell in 1874, Wheeler obtained employment with the Geographical and Geological Survey of the Rocky Mountain Region headed by geologist John Wesley Powell.
 In 1876, Wheeler was the assistant to John H. Renshawe, working on topographical surveys in southwestern Utah and southeastern Nevada.
 In 1877, Wheeler was the assistant of Professor A. H. Thompson who headed the triangulation party of the survey.
 The party operated in the region west of the Green River.
 Wheeler continued with the Powell survey until its conclusion in 1879.

-After leaving the survey Wheeler obtained an appointment to work on the tenth United States census in Washington, DC.
+After leaving the survey Wheeler obtained an appointment to work on the tenth United States census in Washington, D.C.
 During summer months he was the disbursing officer at Virginia City, Nevada, and during the winters he was engaged in special census work at the Capital.
 He gained valuable experience as a special correspondent for various newspapers, writing on Congressional matters and public events.

-In 1882 Wheeler married Anna E. S. Burr of Mount Vernon, Ohio and settled in St. Paul, Minnesota under the employment of Elias F. Drake, a prominent businessman.
+In 1882 Wheeler married Anna E. S. Burr of Mount Vernon, Ohio, and settled in St. Paul, Minnesota, under the employment of Elias F. Drake, a prominent businessman.
 Wheeler held this position until June, 1892.